Scotland’s Oldest Bridges.

 Bridge 7.
 Berwick had exchanged hands in anger eight times since 1150.
 In 1482 it was captured by Richard, Duke of Gloucester (later Richard III), and remained in English hands thereafter.
 Conway(R) notes that in 1498 the Venetian ambassador wrote in his report that Henry VII had built a magnificent bridge at Berwick, in 1492, and now had command of all the eastern coast. ( Henry VII's relations with Scotland and Ireland.
 1932.).
 Henry's daughter Margaret was married to James IV in 1502 and the new bride's impressive wedding train took the journey north via Durham, Newcastle and Berwick, crossing the new bridge on August 1st 1503.
 Her official reception into Scotland was conducted a Lamberton Church, a few miles north of the bridge.
 In 1584 this bridge was still intact; Von Wedel(R) described Berwick as having a long wooden bridge across the Tweed, “ whilst in England they always have fine stone bridges, even across small rivers. “ Finally, in 1603, James VI while travelling south to his coronation in London, complained about the dilapidated wooden bridge which was now 111 years old: "Is there ne'er a man in Berwick whae can boo stanes to mak' a brig ower the Tweed?"

 The bridge is on Roy's map of 1750 and on Blaeu's Atlas.
-In the latter it appears a little upstream of the present old bridge, of 1492, more adjacent to the Castle.
-This is expected; Blaeu was published in 1640, but ithe material for his map was gathered before 1624.
+In the latter it appears a little upstream of the present bridge, more adjacent to the Castle where the old 1492 bridge was located.
+This is expected; Blaeu was published in 1640, but the material for his map was gathered before 1624.

 Page last updated Oct.2020